Uplift Universe: Plot outline

 The first book in the Uplift series, Sundiver (1980), is essentially a detective story and occurs only decades after humanity's first contact with the Five Galaxies.
 In this story mankind discovers the sun's inhabitants and a plot to overthrow a patron race.
 This is the only novel to directly involve Earth.
-The protagonist, Jacob Demwa, is referenced in later novels as a mentor in Gillian Baskin and Tom Orley, and the captain of the Sundiver appears briefly in The Uplift War, having been promoted to admiral.
+The protagonist, Jacob Demwa, is referenced in later novels as a mentor to Gillian Baskin and Tom Orley, and the captain of the Sundiver appears briefly in The Uplift War, having been promoted to admiral.
 This suggests human lifespans have been significantly extended by galactic technology.

 The second book, Startide Rising (1983), occurs centuries later.
 It follows the Earthclan amphibious spaceship Streaker (crewed by uplifted dolphins and their human patrons) which has discovered a colossal derelict fleet.
 Streaker is pursued as rumors spread throughout the Five Galaxies that the ship has found the remains of the Progenitors.

 The third book, The Uplift War (1987), occurs around the same time as Startide Rising but in another part of the galaxy.
 An intergalactic war, sparked by the events of Startide Rising, results in a successful invasion of the EarthClan colony on the planet Garth, heavily populated by uplifted chimps.

 In 1995 Brightness Reef was published, the first book in a new Uplift trilogy.
 The "Uplift Storm" trilogy (excluding the first book, which solely focuses on Jijo) follows the survivors of the spaceship Streaker as they continue to evade the various galactic powers.
 Along the way they encounter a hidden planet which has been inhabited by six races which have illegally settled and dropped out of the civilization of the Five Galaxies.
 They eventually make contact with the other orders of life.
 The second and third books in the new Uplift trilogy are Infinity's Shore and Heaven's Reach.

 In Heaven's Reach, the series sums up with conclusions on the nature of life in the universe and revelations on the motivations of the oldest species in the Five Galaxies.
 Further explanations are provided on the Streakers continuing mission, Earth's fate after invasion, and the nature of galactic life in the overlapping conspiracies of galactic civilization.

 The short story "Aficionado" or "Life in the Extreme" is set earliest of all the currently written work and gives an account of the early days of the human uplift program before Contact.
 The contents of this story have since been reused as part of the unrelated novel Existence, making its position in the uplift universe uncertain.

 The novella Temptation is set back on Jijo just after the ending of Infinity's Shore, and tells what happened to some of the characters from the trilogy after Streaker escaped from Jijo, as well as offering some hints as to the fate of the mysterious Buyur, the last race to legally settle there.